 The Certifier will perform all work necessary to comply with relevant statutory requirements, including

 - Inspecting the swimming pool and spa

 - Assessing whether the swimming pool complies with the requirements for the issue of a certificate of compliance under S.22D of the Swimming Pools Act 1992

-- Issuing a certificate of compliance to the Client providing the swimming pool complies
+- Issuing a certificate of compliance to the Owner if the swimming pool complies

 - Issuing the following if the swimming pool is non-compliant: